Clayton Waagner: Escaped fugitive crime trail

 As an escaped fugitive felon from Clinton, Illinois, Waagner made his way back east to Pennsylvania, where three months later he became wanted for the bank robbery of a First Union in Harrisburg, Pennsylvania in May 2001.

 His fugitive trail then led southwest, where he was next identified as having abandoned a vehicle in Memphis, Tennessee, following a hit and run accident.
 Authorities recovered law enforcement-type equipment, anti-abortion literature, and weapons from the car.
 He next became wanted for carjackings across the state line in Tunica, and Robinsonville, Mississippi, and firearms violations in Memphis, Tennessee, on September 7, 2001.
 Later that month, the FBI placed him on the list of Ten Most Wanted Fugitives, in the wake of the September 11 attacks.

 Anthrax hoax

-Waagner then became most infamous for a hoax in November 2001, in which he sent envelopes containing a white powder to more than 500 abortion providers.
+Waagner's eventual notoriety is largely attributable to the hoax he then perpetrated in November 2001, in which he sent envelopes containing a white powder to more than 500 abortion providers.
 The envelopes also contained a note, which said, "You have been exposed to anthrax.
 We are going to kill all of you.
 From the Army of God, Virginia Dare Chapter".
 The threat was considered serious, as it arrived shortly after the September 11 terrorist attacks against the United States, as well as the then-recent delivery of genuine anthrax letters to various governmental officials.